Srinagar to Leh-Ladakh

-Later in the day, you’ll take the famed Shikara ride on Dal Lake and visit the floating flower and vegetable gardens.
-You can get a taste of local flavour by witnessing crafts such as walnut woodcarving and paper mache making demonstration.
+Later in the day, you’ll take the famed Shikara ride on Dal Lake or Nigeen Lake and visit the floating flower and vegetable gardens.
+You can get a taste of local flavour by witnessing crafts such as walnut woodcarving and paper mache-making demonstrations.
 Once you’re done, it’s time to head back to your fancy abode.

 Day Two: Far and Away

 Start your day with the famed Mughal garden hopping tour – Nishat Bagh (The garden of pleasure) & Shalimar Bagh (Abode of love).
 Both lie on the banks of the Dal Lake, with the Pir Panjal mountain range acting as the backdrop.
 You can’t ask for a more postcard-worthy spot.

 Later in the day, take a tour of some of the most prominent sights of Srinagar, which include Khanqah-e-Moula, Pari Mahal & Hazratbal Shrine, which is considered to be the holiest Muslim shrine in Kashmir, is located on the left bank of the Dal.
 The mosque was established by Inayat Begum who was the custodian of the holy relic – the Moi-e-Muqqadas, which is believed to be the hair of the Prophet Mohammed.
 The relic was brought to Kashmir in the year 1700.

 Later in the evening, catch a spectacular sunset from the Shankaracharya Temple.
 Built on top of a hill, the temple is known for stunning views.

 Day Three: Halfway to Paradise